IKF PAST NEWS

 Three weeks later, your fighter is in a much easier bout, and takes a punch to the head that looks like any other head blow, however, the damage that some will believe just happened, actually happened three weeks ago.
 Your fighter falls to the canvas and lapses in and out of consciousness until finally, they are out cold.
 Emergency medical staff is immediately by your fighters side and they quickly rush him to a trauma center.
 Doctors quickly diagnose the problem as...
 Second-impact syndrome and your fighter is rushed to surgery...
 Sadly, within hours after the surgery, your fighter is gone, and the questions begin...
 How and Why?

-What is Second-Impact Syndrome?
+Second-Impact Syndrome?

 Second-impact syndrome (SIS) is a condition in which the brain swells rapidly and catastrophically after a person suffers a second concussion before symptoms from an earlier one have subsided.
 This deadly second blow may occur days, weeks or minutes after an initial concussion, and even the mildest grade of concussion can lead to SIS.
 SIS is the most serious potential complication that could result from an athlete returning to train or fight before symptoms from a minor head injury have subsided.
 Such symptoms include headache, cognitive difficulties, or visual changes.